CodingFriends/file-vault/README.md

 With this package, you can encrypt and decrypt files of any size in your Laravel project.
 This package uses streams and [CBC encryption](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_(CBC)), encrypting / decrypting a segment of data at a time.

+This was originally forked from [Costin Soare's FileVault package](https://github.com/soarecostin) in order to support Laravel 9 and fix issues with S3 storages.

 ## Installation and usage

-This package requires PHP 8.0 and Laravel 8.0 or higher.
+This package requires PHP 8.0 and Laravel 9.0 or higher.

 You can install the package via composer: